Chase Tower (Phoenix): History

 The building under construction in 1972.

 The building was designed by the prominent Los Angeles architectural firm Welton Becket and Associates (now Ellerbe Becket), with local associate architects Guirey, Srnka, Arnold & Sprinkle.
 It was built by the Henry C. Beck Company (now The Beck Group).
 Upon completion, the tower marked the beginning of a renewed investment in downtown Phoenix that would last for almost twenty years until the savings and loan crisis brought about the 1989 real estate crash.
 Located at 201 North Central Avenue, the tower was renovated in 2003 to accommodate 800 additional Bank One employees.

 In March 2007, CRZ Phoenix, LLC, an affiliate of Crystal River Capital, acquired the property for $166.9 million, the highest price paid for an office building in Phoenix.
 The owners took out a $198.5 million loan on the property in 2007, on which it subsequently defaulted.

 In May 2018, a partnership managed by Wentworth Property Company acquired the building out of foreclosure for $79 million, less than half of its 2007 sale price.
 Less than six months later, Vincent Viola purchased the building for $107.5 million.

 As of July 2021, Chase was in the process of vacating the building as most employees have been transferred to Chase's new corporate campus in (east suburban) Tempe.
 The last employees were expected to transition to the new location by September 30, 2021.
 At that point, the building stood empty.
-No future plans for the tower have been announced.
+No future plans for the tower had been announced.
 As of November 1, 2021, the Chase sign atop the building has been removed.

-On February 7, 2023, a pro-life activist named Maison DesChamps, calling himself "Pro-life Spiderman", scaled the tower with no safety gear to raise awareness for a pro-life charity.
+On February 7, 2023, an anti-abortion activist named Maison DesChamps, calling himself "Pro-life Spiderman", scaled the tower with no safety gear to raise awareness for a pro-life charity.
 He successfully reached the roof of the building, and was taken into custody by officers who were waiting at the top, who charged him with trespassing and criminal nuisance.

+In March 2025, 12 News reported that the building would receive a remodel that included a hotel and residences as well as office space.